kicito/express-sample/README.md

-# a very simple example of express application.
+# A very simple example of express application

 for skype call with n. ko